mcrovella/CS132-Geometric-Algorithms/README.md

 =====

-These are lecture notes for Computer Science 132, _Geometric Algorithms,_ which I am teaching at Boston University.
+These are lecture notes for Computer Science 132, _Geometric Algorithms,_ which I am teaching at Boston University during Spring 2015.

 This course is based on _Linear Algebra and its Applications,_ by David
 C. Lay, Addison-Wesley (Pearson), 4th edition.